High Performance Computing

 Stony Brook University researchers have access to two advanced High-Performance Computing (HPC) clusters:

-SeaWulf is a computational cluster utilizing top-of-the-line components from AMD, Dell, HPE, IBM, Intel, Nvidia, and other technology leaders.
-It is available for members of the campus community and Brookhaven Lab staff and is located at the Computing Center.
+SeaWulf is a high-performance computing cluster with advanced components from AMD, Dell, HPE, and others, located at the Stony Brook University Computing Center.
+It's available for the campus community and Brookhaven Lab staff.

 Learn more about Ookami